kktsuji/tsuji-website/content/en/blog/2024/python-matplotlib-interfaces/index.md

 ## Coding style

-There 2 styles for get starting matplotlib.
+There are 2 styles for get starting matplotlib.

 * An "object-oriented" (OO) style
   * Also called an OO interface or an explicit interface.